 Course Code Course Credit Content of Subject 40BBL001 Developmental and Regenerative Biology 1 Multicellular organisms develop from a single cell, a fertilized egg through many rounds of cell division, cell differentiation regulated by complex but precise interactions of tissues, and three- dimensional morphogenesis, and produce progeny by reproduction.
 In this course, lectures regarding to the formation of body axes, mechanism of cell differentiation, cell movements during development, metabolic regulation, which are all essential processes for the morphogenesis of multicellular organisms.
 In addition, a number of fundamental questions during the course of reproduction will be lectured using a variety of organisms such as animals, plants, and unicellular eukaryotes.
 Further, mechanisms of regeneration in multicellular organisms are also discussed while comparing with developmental events.
-40BBL002 Evolution and Environmental Biology 1 1 (Mitsuyasu Hasebe) The basic principle of diversity formaiton and evoution in Bryophytes, Lycophytes, Pteridophytes, and Spermatophytes will be discussed.
+40BBL002 Evolution and Environmental Biology 1 1 (Jun Minagawa) Fundamental principles, structural basis, molecular mechanisms, and analytical methods, with a particular focus on the light reactions of photosynthesis.(Mitsuyasu Hasebe) The basic principle of diversity formaition and evolution in Bryophytes, Lycophytes, Pteridophytes, and Spermatophytes will be discussed.
 (Miyo Terao Morita) An overview of the transport and signaling of the phytohormone auxin, which plays an important role in the gravity response of plants.
 (Yasuhiro Kamei) An overview of the molecular mechanisms of cells against temperature, and introduction of an application method using the mechanism to biological research.
 (Kenji Takizawa) An overview of the coevolution of planetary environments and photosynthetic organisms.
+(Makio Yokono) An overview of the evolutionary history of photosynthetic organisms adapting to various light environments.